ethereum/eth-wiki/home.md

 ## Getting started

 For an introduction targeted see [Ethereum introduction](/fundamentals/ethereum-introduction).
 If you want to get a deeper understanding, start by reading the [whitepaper](https://github.com/ethereum/wiki/wiki/White-Paper) and the [design rationale](https://github.com/ethereum/wiki/wiki/Design-Rationale).
 For a more formal review, read the [yellow paper](https://ethereum.github.io/yellowpaper/paper.pdf).
 If you are interested in being a core developer, find a project that interests you, and start contributing to that (maybe pro-bono initially, until maintainers like you and decide to hire you).

-For Ethereum research and protocol architecture, visit [https://ethresear.ch](https://ethresear.ch/) as well as https://github.com/ethereum/wiki/wiki/R&D. If you are interested in developing smart contracts you can see [here](https://en.wikipedia.org/wiki/Ethereum#Programming_languages), as well as under [ÐApp Development](https://github.com/ethereum/wiki/wiki/%C3%90App-Development) (which is also in the sidebar).
+If you are interested in developing smart contracts you can see [here](https://en.wikipedia.org/wiki/Ethereum#Programming_languages), as well as under [ÐApp Development](https://github.com/ethereum/wiki/wiki/%C3%90App-Development) (which is also in the sidebar).

 For getting started guides, see here